BrandExpand to view more details.

 This describes what system the dishwasher has to clean the cutlery.
 These usually take the form of a basket, tray or both.

 The number of place settings a dishwasher claims to be able to fit.
-A standard place setting refers to one of each of the following: dinner plate, bread and butter plate, soup bowl, small bowl, small saucer, tea cup, drinking glass, knife, fork, teaspoon, dessert spoon and soup spoon.
+A standard place setting includes one of each of the following: dinner plate, bread and butter plate, soup bowl, small bowl, small saucer, tea cup, drinking glass, knife, fork, teaspoon, dessert spoon and soup spoon (12 items in total).
+So a dishwasher that claims to have 15 place settings should be able to fit in 15 sets of standard-sized items of the above; that's 15 dinner plates, 15 drinking glasses etc (180 items in total).

 enter value/s in increments of i between 6 and 16